Academic Catalog

 The student will be able to:

-A. Understand the impact of instructional technology on the learning process (foundations)
+6. Evaluate the impact of technology on learning outcomes

 Course Content